-The Inquiry on the reception and housing of applicants for asylum and newly arrived immigrants23 focused on the increase of early measures for asylum-seekers.
-The inquiry well describes certain problems that arise when there are deficiencies in the system for asylum reception, including issues on employment, education and housing.
+The inquiry describes well certain problems that arise when there are deficiencies in the system for asylum reception, including issues on employment, education and housing.
 Furthermore, there is a need to clarify information on migration law such as family reunification and sustenance requirement, the right to personal support for individuals with non-normative abilities and the role of municipal social services.
 These entitlements can in the long run produce positive effects on integration and create trust in society among the target group.